 Honor the memories of African Americans who escaped slavery and took refuge in Alexandria during the Civil War.
-Watch the National Trust for Historic Preservation video The Forgotten: The Contraband of America and the Road to Freedom and then visit (with safe physical distancing) the Contrabands & Freedmen Cemetery Memorial.
+Watch the National Trust for Historic Preservation video The Forgotten: The Contraband of America and the Road to Freedom and then visit the Contrabands & Freedmen Cemetery Memorial.

 Visit Fort Ward Museum and Historic Site.
 Widely known as one of the largest Union forts in the Defenses of Washington, this land also became home to “The Fort,” a community of formerly enslaved people who settled near the abandoned fort after the Civil War.
-While the Museum is closed, you can walk The Fort Heritage Trail (with safe physical distancing) and consider what this community meant to those who lived and worked here throughout its history.
+You can walk The Fort Heritage Trail and consider what this community meant to those who lived and worked here throughout its history.
 Share your thoughts on social media to raise awareness of this historic African American neighborhood.

 Looking for ways for your little ones to explore themes of Equality, Justice, and Inclusion?
 Join the library’s two-part Virtual Pre-K Story Time, featuring “Woke: a young poet’s call to Justice” and celebrating ourselves and others in the books we all share.

 Day 21: Learn more about Food Insecurity